ericabertolozzi/LunaApp/Labs/Lab6/README.txt

 understand.
 I also added a message to show up after the button to create the CSV file was clicked.
 I had difficulty making this work, but I was able to get it working after doing some online research and adjusting the ts file.

+Virginia Barnes
+My visualizations in Part 2 use different queries from the ones I chose in Part 1.
+This is because my dataset was limited and I wanted to create both meaningful queries and meaningful visualizations.
+The transactions and logic are the same as what is asked in the lab instructions, though.